 Mr. Sat earned his Doctor of Musical Arts and Artist Diploma from the Cleveland Institute of Music where he studied solo piano with Olga Radosavljevich and collaborative piano with Anne Epperson.
 He also holds his Master of Music from the Eastman School of Music and Bachelor of Music from the University of British Columbia.
 He had also studied at the Banff Centre for the Arts, Aspen Music Festival and Music Academy of the West, and appeared in master classes by renowned artists such as Gilbert Kalish and the Juilliard String Quartet.

-Mr. Sat has served on the music faculty at Centenary College of Louisiana, University of Texas Pan American, Young Artists Experience, and the Victory Conservatory of Music Summer Festival.
+Mr. Sat has served on the music faculty at Centenary College of Louisiana, University of Texas Pan American, Young Artists Experience, and the Victoria Conservatory of Music Summer Festival.
 He has also conducted chamber master classes at Cameron University in Oklahoma and West Chester University in Pennsylvania.

 Ronald Sat is a Steinway artist and founder of PCMA.